magnitopic/push_swap/extra/pythonTesting/README.md

 ## Part 1: Dynamic programing

--   fibonacci.py - given a number it returns that position of the fibonacci sequence
+-   `fibonacci.py` - given a number it returns that position of the fibonacci sequence
--   gridTraveler.py - given a grid of `x,y`, you must travel form the top left corner to the bottom right corner.
+-   `gridTraveler.py` - given a grid of `x,y`, you must travel form the top left corner to the bottom right corner.
 You can only move down or right.
 How many ways can you travel the grid?
--   canSum.py - given a number and an array of numbers, you must return True or False if it is posible sum the first number with the numbers in the array.
+-   `canSum.py` - given a number and an array of numbers, you must return True or False if it is posible sum the first number with the numbers in the array.
 You can repeat the same number as much as you want
--   howSum.py - given a number and an array of numbers, you must return an array of numbers that sum the first number.
+-   `howSum.py` - given a number and an array of numbers, you must return an array of numbers that sum the first number.
 You can repeat the same number as much as you want
--   bestSum.py - given a number and an array of numbers, you must return an array of numbers that sum the first number.
+-   `bestSum.py` - given a number and an array of numbers, you must return an array of numbers that sum the first number.
 You can repeat the same number as much as you want.
 You must return the shortest array
+-   `canConstruct.py` - given a string and an array of strings, you must return True or False if it is posible to construct the first string with the strings in the array.
+You can repeat the same string as much as you want